Everything You Need To Know About: How THC Can Kill Cancer Cells

 How does THC fight cancer?

-Cancers are typically characterized by the out-of-control growth of cells.
+Out-of-control growth characterizes Cancer cells.
 THC works in several ways to slow or stop this growth, kill cancer cells, or prevent cancer from spreading.
-In fact, another common cannabinoid (CBD) and the endocannabinoid, anandamide, have also been shown to fight cancer using similar mechanisms.
+In fact, another common cannabinoid (CBD) and the endocannabinoid, anandamide, fight cancer using similar mechanisms.

-When autophagy has been initiated in cancer cells, large vesicles begin to engulf the contents of the cell, digesting them and frequently leading to cell death.
-Researchers have also discovered several THC-initiated signaling pathways that end in apoptosis.
-One of the major protein players here are the MAP kinases, which are well known to regulate cell cycle, proliferation, and apoptosis.
+When autophagy initiates in cancer cells, large vesicles begin to engulf the contents of the cell, digesting them and frequently leading to cell death.
+Researchers have also discovered several Tetrahydrocannabinol-initiated signaling pathways that end in apoptosis.
+One of the major protein players here are the MAP kinases, which regulate cell cycle, proliferation, and apoptosis.
 In addition, providing THC to some types of cancer cells stops the cell from growing, known as cell cycle arrest.
 Sometimes, this too can lead to apoptosis.

 What Does This Mean for Cancer Treatment?

-The myriad mechanisms by which THC and other cannabinoids can slow the growth of tumors and even kill cancer cells indicate that it has great potential in treating cancer without the severe side-effects of traditional therapies.
-As the laboratory data continues to reveal the success of THC as an anti-tumor agent, we will hopefully begin to see more clinical studies.
-It is likely that THC will first emerge as a combination therapy with other traditional approaches like chemotherapy to increase their effectiveness, but perhaps someday it will stand alone as the preferred cancer treatment.
+There are a myriad of mechanisms by which Tetrahydrocannabinol and other cannabinoids can slow the growth of tumors.
+The fact that they even kill cancer cells indicates that THC has great potential in treating cancer.
+And, this is without the severe side-effects of traditional therapies.
+We will hopefully begin to see more clinical studies in this soon.
+Even more hopefully as the laboratory data continues to reveal the success of THC as an anti-tumor agent.
+It is likely that THC will first emerge as a combination therapy with other traditional approaches.
+For example, chemotherapy.
+It could increase their effectiveness; and perhaps someday it will stand alone as the preferred cancer treatment.